aydinsenih/elestirorg_backend/README.md

 /getquestions method GET
 Params : "count"(not required), "offset"(not required), "token"
-"token" must be in request\`s body with "token" return contains user\`s previous answers for each question("choice" in "data").
+With "token" return contains user\`s previous answers for each question("choice" in "data").

 Returns : JSON with "status", "data" and "message"(if error occurred).

 /createquestion method POST
 Params : "token", "question" , "category" , "answers".

-"answers" must be json format as shown below "answers":["c1", "c2", "c3", "c4"]
+"answers" must be an array
  "answers" answers count must be between 2 and 5 (2 and 5 include).

  "category" must be one of the following: